Empowering children with specific needs and disabilities through theatre.

 What is The Penguin Project?

-The Penguin Project was created by Dr. Andrew Morgan and provides children with special needs an opportunity to develop creative skills, build relationships, and star in a fully realized junior Broadway musical production with support from peer mentors.
+The Penguin Project was created by Dr. Andrew Morgan and provides children with special needs an opportunity to develop creative skills, build relationships, and star in a fully realized junior musical production with support from peer mentors.

 Where do I start?